pisek/simplecache/README.md

 ## Usage

-To use this cache library, you are given only 2 classes: SimpleCache interface and SimpleCacheBuilder class.
+To use this cache library, you are given only 2 classes: _SimpleCache_ interface and _SimpleCacheBuilder_ class.
-Nothing else is necessary.
+Nothing else matters:)

-### Using SimpleCacheBuilder to create cache
+### Using _SimpleCacheBuilder_
+In order to create new instance of _SimpleCache_ use _SimpleCacheBuilder_ and its builder-methods

 ```java
 Cache<Key, Value> sc = new SimpleCacheBuilder<Key, Value>()